-Latest BAP Auditor Training Course Draws Record 43 Participants
+Latest Best Aquaculture Practices Auditor Training Course Draws Record 43 Participants

 A record-high 43 auditors attended the Best Aquaculture Practices (BAP) auditor training course in Bangkok, Thailand, from June 19 to 25, the Global Aquaculture Alliance has announced.